dima-huang/dima-huang.github.io/About.md

 layout: Custom
 ---

-### We address challenges related to the separation of critical materials and environmental remediation.
+### We address challenges related to the separation of critical materials.
 **The overarching goal** of this research is to meet the urgent need for sustainable recovery of critical materials essential for advanced electronics and chip manufacturing.
 Central to the research program is **the challenge of rethinking